momangens-sociala/momangen/privacy-policy.md

 ### Contact information

 When you use the contact form, the information you submitted is stored for a maximum of 30 days on our server.
-The information you submitted will however be added to our secure contact registry.
+The information you submitted will however be added to our secure contact off-line registry.

 ### Regrets